isolinear-labs/Neosynth/README.md

 # NeoSynth

-*A cyberpunk themed music and video streaming web application that allows users to create, save, and manage playlists.
+*A synthwave themed music and video streaming web application that allows users to create, save, and manage playlists.
 Built with modern features and designed with a neon-infused aesthetic, it provides a unique way to organize and play your media!*

 ![Demo](demo.png)